brevia-ai/brevia-cookiecutter/{{cookiecutter.project_slug}}/README.md

 The `4000` port is configurable with the `PGADMIN_PORT` environment var in the `.env` file.

+if you prefer to use another Postgres instance, for example installed on your development system, make sure the db connection parameters are correct (`PGVECTOR_*` entries in the `.env` file).

-Launch migrations to create the initial schema with [Alembic](https://alembic.sqlalchemy.org) by using this brevia command
+Launch migrations to create the initial schema with [Alembic](https://alembic.sqlalchemy.org) by using this brevia command inside the virtual env:

 ```bash
 db_upgrade